A selection of local winners at this years Liskeard show - take a look!

-The cattle section of this years Liskeard Show was full of tough competition.
+The sheep section of this years Liskeard Show was full of tough competition.

-From South Devons to Jerseys, there really was a class for everyone.
+From Devon and Cornwall Longwool's to Hampshire Down's, there really was a class for everyone.

 Take a look at some of our local winners who took part!

-Ellen Colwell from Looe with her prize winning Quintrel Jersey cow called Andromeda who was awarded junior champion in the young handler class.
-Ellen was “happy and proud” to have won.
+Rosie Statton from Launceston won breed champion with her Ryeland sheep ‘Diana’.
+Rosie was very happy about winning breed champion.
+“We are very pleased” she commented.
+“We are very happy that our homebred sheep has won” she continued.
+Rosie has plans to enter Launceston show in a couple of weeks.

-The cattle section of this years Liskeard Show was full of tough competition.
+The sheep section of this years Liskeard Show was full of tough competition.

-From South Devons to Jerseys, there really was a class for everyone.
+From Devon and Cornwall Longwool's to Hampshire Down's, there really was a class for everyone.

 Take a look at some of our local winners who took part!